coolum001/coolum001.github.io-content/cloudadventures.md

 ### PythonAnywhere ###

-I can strongly recommend them for vanilla-flavour Python-based web app hosting.
+I can strongly recommend PythonAnywhere for vanilla-flavour Python-based web app hosting.
 The main reasons are:

 1. They required me to learn very little new technology.
 Essentially I was given a Linux command line, and an upload button.